pdxgx/intron-persistence/README.md

 #### Containerization

-You may run `intronomer` from a container with Docker.
-You may set up a new image using either the provided Dockerfile or .

-To set up the containiner for the first time, navigate to the `intronomer` repo and run the following:
+You may run `intronomer` from a Docker container by setting up a new image using the provided Dockerfile.
+Do this by navigating to the `intronomer` folder and run the following:

 ```
 docker build -t intronomer:latest .